jeju5/management/cs/aws/aws_developer.md

   * Lambda Version
     * When you create a new Lambda function.
 Its version is $LATEST
     * You can create multiple versions and use it with alias to that version
+  * You can configure RAM Memory assigned to a Lambda for performance requirement.
   * Access to VPC (Virtual Private Cloud)
     * You can make Lambda to access third party VPC by providing private subnet id and security group id with vpc-config parameter (or in UI)
       ```